EasyPost/easy-ui/documentation/decisions/012_page_layouts.md

 It's important to emphasize that, regardless of the approach chosen, the handling of business logic remains the responsibility of the consumer.
 Components should exclusively address presentation-related matters.

+**We opt to develop and maintain page layout components within Easy UI.** Considering EasyPost's organizational structure, which consists of distinct feature teams, and acknowledging the limited quality of UX tooling outside the component library, Easy UI emerges as the best choice for success with page layout components.

-Given EasyPost's organizational structure, characterized by distinct feature teams and relatively subpar UX tooling/processes beyond the component library, we opt to develop and maintain page layout components within Easy UI.
-These page layout components will include essential properties and hooks, enabling consuming sites to meet their individual design and feature requisites.
+These components will include essential properties and hooks, enabling consuming sites to meet their individual design and feature requisites.
 This decision benefits our entire platform by promoting uniformity and upholding higher quality standards, particularly for page layouts being some of the more UI-challenging aspects of our sites.

 **Regarding Terminology:** Although we will incorporate these components into Easy UI, we intend to preserve the distinct meanings of "page" and "layout" found in web frameworks.
 "Pages" often represent terminal nodes in routing structures, whereas "layouts" signify branches.
 Both pages and layouts commonly involve specific business logic pertaining to their respective parts of the routing tree.
 Since Easy UI exclusively deals with presentation-related concerns, we will avoid naming components in a way that might confuse or overlap with these established semantics.
 Instead, we will adopt the term "Shell" (i.e. `ProductShell`), to explicitly indicate that it encompasses the outer presentation container of the corresponding layout.